SadaleNet/lemonToolkit/README.md

  * Written for fun
  * Extracted from an existing project

-Currently, lemon toolkit contains the following classes:
+Currently, Lemon Toolkit contains the following classes:

  * RMap:		Recursive datatype with std::ostream<<serializer; and std::istream>>deserializer; and simple["access"]["method"]
  * NoCheat:		A cheat-proof datatype